hsaturn/TinyConsole/README.md

 - Separate callback when the user hit a function key (F1..F12)
 - Supports Ansi colors
 - Subset of ansi codes (cursor position, clear, reset, cursor visibility)
+- TinyString class designed to replace std::string, and more.

 ## Limitations